Support the Collection

 Leading institutions, groups and individuals have generously supported or endorsed our campaign to save Lyell's notebooks.

-Thanks to the generosity of over 1,100 individuals, institutions and supporters from Scotland, the United Kingdom and around the world we were able to save Sir Charles Lyell’s notebooks.
+Thanks to the generosity of over 1,100 individuals, institutions and supporters from Scotland, the United Kingdom and around the world, in 2019, we were able to save Sir Charles Lyell’s notebooks.
 We extend a warm and heartfelt thank you to those who made it possible.
 See the full list of supporters

 If you supported but don’t see your name please contact